Robert S Peckar and Denis Serkin1

 - the successful resolution builds upon itself and creates an atmosphere of success that benefits the project.

-Alliancing is the delivery method pursuant to which the diverse key parties to a project create a project team from among their best people with the most important experience and challenge that team to operate with the singular purpose of on-time, on-budget completion of a quality project.
-It has its genesis in Australia and has enjoyed some success there and in other parts of the world.
-While project participants can readily see advantages to participating in an alliance, it requires a major leap of faith on the part of the employer as the traditional separation of responsibilities with their attendant contractual protections must yield to the more collaborative model in which greater trust must be placed in the alliance team to achieve quality performance at the best cost based upon the best interests of the project.
-While there will likely be a project budget that may not be exceeded, the team members are not limited to fixed-price contracts for their work and the project budget will be utilised by the team members as they decide collaboratively.
+Alliancing is the delivery method pursuant to which the diverse key parties to a project create a project team from their people with the most relevant and substantial experience, and challenge that team to operate with the singular purpose of on-time, on-budget completion of a high-quality project.
+While project participants can readily see advantages to participating in an alliance, it requires a major leap of faith on the part of the employer as the traditional separation of responsibilities with their attendant contractual protections must yield to the more collaborative model in which greater trust must be placed in the alliance team to achieve high-quality performance at the best cost based upon the best interests of the project.
+While there is likely to be a project budget that may not be exceeded, the team members are not limited to fixed-price contracts for their work and the project budget will be used by the team members as they decide collaboratively.
 Thus, the selection of the alliance team members is perhaps the most important decision that the employer can make as they must not only bring leading technical expertise to the table, but they must be capable of working effectively in this collaborative team arrangement, placing the interests of the team and the project ahead of what would normally be their own interests.

 Because of the nature of the contract between the project employer and the alliance team, and because of the collaborative relationships that must be formed by the team members to work together to achieve the project goals, this model encourages the resolution of any and all disputes among the project participants in a prompt and business-like fashion, rather than through the customary dispute avoidance and dispute resolution techniques relied upon by parties in traditional contractual relationships.
-This result is enhanced by the presence of an alliance leadership team with each participant represented by a senior representative and the inclusion of the employer's senior representative as well.
-While alliancing is not yet a standard practice with clearly defined parameters, one parameter that has been used with success is the requirement that decisions among these senior representatives must be unanimous – a feature that, of course, places the interests of the project, rather than those of particular team members, at the very core of all discussions and (with unanimity) places aside blame for issues in favour of solutions.
-Disagreements, even acknowledged mistakes, are solved, and not placed into a dispute resolution context.
+This result is enhanced by the presence of an alliance leadership team, with each participant represented by a senior colleague and the inclusion of the employer's senior representative.
+Trust, relationships and personnel commitment to the successful outcome of the project are irreplaceable elements of any alliancing arrangement.

 iv Dispute review boards